-The news agency also said two of its Moscow-based journalist who had been covering the recent protests in Belarus were deported to Russia on Saturday.
+The American news agency also said that two of its Moscow-based journalists who had been covering the recent protests in Belarus were deported to Russia on Saturday.

-In another move against press freedom, the Belarusian authorities detained almost 50 journalists earlier this week, according to the BAJ.
+The deportations happened a few days after the Belarusian authorities detained almost 50 journalists, according to the BAJ.

 Responding to the arrests, British Foreign Secretary Dominic Raab said on Twitter on Friday: “I condemn the mass detention of over 50 journalists last night in Belarus, including from @BBC, local & international media.”